English vocabulary for Texas Holdem poker exercise part 2

 When the answer is correct, two icons will appear next to the question.
 The first is an Additional Information Icon "".
 Click on this for extra information on the word/phrase and for a translation.
 The second is a Pronunciation Icon "".
 Click on this to listen to the pronunciation of the word/phrase.

-1. Each 'part' of a game of poker when the players decide to gamble their money or leave the game, is called a
+Each of the four 'sections' of a game of Texas Hold'em where a new card(s) are given and the players decide to gamble their money or leave the game, is called a/an

 Round: